adeejo/Basketball-Analysis/README.md

-# Analysis Conducted on Shots taken in basketball.
+# Analysis Conducted on shots taken in basketball.